ChordPro/chordpro/docs/content/ChordPro-Configuration-Instrument.md

 many fonts do not yet have the appropriate symbols to show `♯` and `♭`.

-By default ChordPro uses the Dutch note naming system according to the definition shown above.
-Two more note naming systems are provided:
+By default ChordPro uses the Common (a.k.a.
+Dutch) note naming system according to the definition shown above.
+Some other note naming systems are provided:

 * German
 This is a variant of Dutch where `H` is used instead of `B`, and `B` is used instead of `B♭`.
+Flats and sharps are denoted by `is` and `es` suffixes, not symbols.
 This definition is contained in the preset configuration `notes_german`.

+* Scandinavian
+This is a variant of German where `H` means `B`, and `B♭` means B flat.
+Flats and sharps are denoted by the appropriate symbols.
+This definition is contained in the preset configuration `notes_scandinavian`.

 * Latin
 This system consists of the diatonic note names `Do`, `Re`, `Mi`, `Fa`, `Sol`, `La`, and `Si`.
+Flats and sharps are denoted by the appropriate symbols.
 It is often used in Italian, French, Spanish and Portuguese speaking countries.
-This definition is contained in the preset configuration `notes_roman`.
+This definition is contained in the preset configuration `notes_latin`.

 For more information, see [Key signature names and translations](https://en.wikipedia.org/wiki/Key_signature_names_and_translations) on Wikipedia.